 Leaving the armed forces as a result of disablement

-This section considers the tax position of various payments that may be made to you as a result of you leaving the armed forces because of disablement.
+This page considers the tax position of various payments that may be made to you as a result of you leaving the armed forces because of disablement.

 Is the position the same if I am disabled as a result of active service or if I am disabled for some other reason?

 No, the two situations are different.
 You may also be paid different benefits and allowances.
-You can check the tax status of any payment received from the armed forces in our section How pay is taxed.
-Our section on tax credits and benefits provides information on state benefits you may receive.
+Our page on on state benefits provides information on eligibility and the taxation status of any benefits you may receive.

 What is the tax position of any payments I receive as a result of leaving the armed forces because of a disability that resulted from active service?